matloff/TidyverseSkeptic/README.md

 originator, Hadley Wickham, and have always supported them, both privately and [publicly](https://matloff.wordpress.com/2018/02/22/xie-yihui-r-superstar-and-mensch/).
-I have been interacting with them from the beginning, when the firm consisted of only founder JJ Allaire and ace developer Joe Cheng.
-I highly praise the firm to my students, and I use and recommend Hadley's **ggplot2** package (though I don't consider it part of the Tidyverse, having been developed well before Tidy and thematically unrelated).
+They and I have been interacting from the beginning, when the firm consisted of only founder JJ Allaire and ace developer Joe Cheng.
+I highly praise the firm to my students, and I use and recommend Hadley's **ggplot2** package (though I don't consider it part of the Tidyverse;
+see below).
 I sometimes use **stringr**, and on occasion **devtools** has been an absolute lifesaver for me.

 In other words, I absolutely don't consider RStudio to be some evil cabal.
 I state at various places in this essay that I think their actions have been well-intentioned.
-Nevertheless, I believe that RStudio took a wrong turn when it decided to promote the Tidyverse, which has led to a situation in which the very health of the language is at stake.
+Nevertheless, I believe that RStudio took a wrong turn when it decided to promote the Tidyverse, which has led to a situation in which the unity and health of the language is at stake.

 [My bio is here.](http://heather.cs.ucdavis.edu/matloff.html)